dirkakrid/dpath/README.md

 }
 ```

-One can perform the following queries and operations
-against the data:
+You can perform the following queries against the data:

 ```python
 from dpath import get, update